 Recently, I had been working a lot.
 And the confinement arrived.
 This imposed shutting off was a period of meditation for me.
 Immersion in Nûdem’s world, her music, the Kurdish language in her mouth… I listened to her a lot.

 “Bişenga Delal” moved me in particular.
-Apparently, it is an anonymous song.
+This song was composed in 1991 by Peşeng Papo and the current lyrics are from the group Koma Awazê Çîya.
 But for me, it is one of Nûdem’s songs, because I met it through her voice, with her group Koma Sorxwîn.
 She may be in prison but her voice is free.
 That is the power of art you cannot keep in a cage.

 So I began to sing her.
 During the time of confinement, we gave concerts every Friday, live on the Facebook page of Baïne Kahlo.
 And every Friday, I spoke about Nûdem, I sang “Bişenga Delal”, for her freedom, and I continue to do so…